-- Counterparty default risk (including investment risk) - Market price risk (including interest rate risk / IRRBB) - Operational risk / non-financial risks - · Liquidity risk
+- Counterparty risk

+- Market price risk (including interest rate risk / IRRBB)

+- Operational risk / non-financial risks

+- Liquidity risk

 The loss potential of the various business divisions are quantified for these risk categories, except for liquidity risk (see 6.5 Liquidity Risks), mainly based on the value-at-risk (VaR) principle at a very high confidence level of 99.9% and compared to the defined risk-covering potential from the economic perspective.
 In addition, we regularly carry out appropriate stress tests.